panique/mini/README.md

 ## Contribute

-Please contribute into the develop branch (which holds the in-development version), not into master branch (which holds the tested and stable version).
+Please commit into the develop branch (which holds the in-development version), not into master branch (which holds the tested and stable version).

 ## Installation